mvd81/56-admin/readme.md

+MVD81, forked this project and add some libraries i always use.

 # Install Laravel 5.6 - Bootstrap 4 - Jquery 3.3 - Fontawesome 4.7 - Startadmin

 The purpose of this very simple repository is to create, quickly, a running laravel framework with Bootstrap 4, Jquery 3.3 and fontawesome.